-- (a) [A] No transfer, assignment or sale of the rights granted under a permit may [not] be made, except as provided in this section. - (b) Permits may be reissued in a new name, without transfer, if there is no change in legal entity. - (c) The Department may [allow a permittee to] approve the transfer of a permit to another operator if the successor operator: - (1) Meets the requirements of § 77.126(a)(6)-(9) (relating to criteria for permit approval or denial).
+- (a) [A] No transfer, assignment or sale of the rights granted under a permit may [not] be made, except as provided in this section. - (b) Permits may be reissued in a new name, without transfer, if there is no change in legal entity, including name changes that result from conversions of a corporate entity. - (c) The Department may [allow a permittee to] approve the transfer of a permit to another operator if the successor operator: - (1) Meets the requirements of § 77.126(a)(6)-(9) (relating to criteria for permit approval or denial). - (2) Assumes liability for reclamation, water pollution, planting and other responsibilities under the law, rules and regulations and the terms and conditions of the permit from the date of original issuance of the permit. - (3) Furnishes the Department with an appropriate bond in the amount specified by the Department under Subchapter D (relating to bonding and insurance requirements).

-- (2) Assumes liability for reclamation, water pollution, planting and other responsibilities under the law, rules and regulations and the terms and conditions of the permit from the date of original issuance of the permit. - (3) Furnishes the Department with an appropriate bond in the amount specified by the Department under Subchapter D (relating to bonding and insurance requirements). - (4) Submits proof of publication as required by § 77.121 (relating to public notices of filing of permit applications) with the exception of permits issued under § 77.108 (related to permits for small noncoal operations). - (5) Submits additional information to enable the Department to determine that the applicant is able to operate the mine in a manner complying with the environmental acts.
+- (4) Submits proof of publication as required by § 77.121 (relating to public notices of filing of permit applications) with the exception of permits issued under § 77.108 (related to permits for small noncoal operations). - (5) Submits additional information to enable the Department to determine that the applicant is able to operate the mine in a manner complying with the environmental acts.